 Watercolors are brilliant and delicate.
 As the watercolor is actually clear, the paper's texture can be seen through it.
 On the edges, the colors blend.

 They frequently have hues that are vivid and dazzling.
 The topic can extend to the paper's edge.
-The drops and smudges give the painting an ethereal feel.
-The Photoshop watercolor effect has a dreamlike or fantastical quality.
+The weirdly wonderful drops and smudges are what give watercolor paintings this magical feel - it's almost like they're from a dream.
+The Photoshop watercolor effect has a bit of a fanatical, ethereal quality to it.

 Please take note.
 All of the screenshots below were taken using Photoshop CC for Windows.
 There will be slightly different for other versions.